 Chief of Staff (Seychelles People's Defense Forces--SPDF)--Brigadier Leopold Payet

 Judiciary--Chief Justice Andrew Ranjan Perera

 Commissioner of Police--Gerard Waye-Hive

 (simultaneously accredited to the United Nations, the United States, and Canada)

 The services sector--including transport, communications, commerce, and tourism--has accounted for close to 70% of GDP in recent years.
 The share of manufacturing has been between 15%-20% of GDP, although it fluctuates from year to year owing to changes in output from the Indian Ocean Tuna cannery.
-Public investment in infrastructure has kept construction buoyant, with its share of GDP at around 10%.
+Public investment in infrastructure and strong foreign direct investment inflows in the tourism sector have kept construction buoyant, with its share of GDP at around 10%.
 Given the shortage of arable land, agriculture, forestry, and fishing (excluding tuna) make a small contribution to national output.

-GDP in 2007 was at $710 million (official exchange rate) and income per capita was at $16,600 (purchasing power parity).
+GDP in 2008 was at $800 million (official exchange rate) and income per capita was at $17,829 (purchasing power parity).
 This puts the island in the World Bank's "upper middle-income" bracket with the result that Seychelles is low on the agenda of international donors and aid flows are limited.
-However, given the small size of the economy, the island remains vulnerable to external shocks.
+However, given the small size of the economy and its heavy dependence on tourism, the island remains vulnerable to external shocks.

 Although Seychelles is eligible for the African Growth and Opportunity Act (AGOA), it has failed to take advantage of AGOA thus far.
 Seychelles is not qualified for apparel benefits under AGOA and, in any case, its apparel manufacturing capacity is negligible.